 Unfortunately, it’s going to be a tough tasque working with its limited integrations and no time tracking.

 - Exclusive permissions

 - Expanded workspaces

-If you like board views plus a modified Gantt chart for your tasks, then Flow could be the option for you.
-Most of the projects are color-coded to help you quickly navigate between tasks and projects in your workflow.
-Templates and repeat projects help users maintain the details if they need to do a project repeatedly or stage another event.
-One drawback?
-No free option.
+If you’re a project manager who likes using a Gantt chart, Flow could be the best task tracking software for you.
+Most of the projects are color-coded to help you quickly navigate between individual tasks and projects in your workflow.

 - Drag and drop timeline